ggirelli/fastx-barber/README.md

 # fastx-barber

-Python package for trimming and sequence extraction from FASTA  and FASTQ files.
+Python package to trim and extract flags from FASTA  and FASTQ files.

 ## Requirements

 `fastx-barber` has been tested with Python 3.6, 3.7, and 3.8.
 We recommend installing it using `pipx` (see [below](#install)) to avoid dependency conflicts with other packages.
-The pacakges we depend on are listed in our [dependency graph](https://github.com/ggirelli/fastx-barber/network/dependencies).
+The packages it depends on are listed in our [dependency graph](https://github.com/ggirelli/fastx-barber/network/dependencies).
+We use [`poetry`](https://github.com/python-poetry/poetry) to handle our dependencies.

 ## Install